 These conditions include:

 - Pelvic infections in the past (such as chlamydia and gonorrhea) that may have caused scarring of the fallopian tubes

 - Scarring of the fallopian tube(s) from past surgery

 Can a fertilized egg survive outside of the uterus?

-No. A fertilized egg cannot live outside of the uterus.
+Very rarely but in general a fertilized egg cannot live outside of the uterus.
 It needs space to grow and a source of nourishment.

 What are the types of treatment for ectopic (tubal) pregnancy?

 The type of treatment depends on when the ectopic pregnancy is diagnosed.
 If it is early, the standard treatment is a medicine called Methotrexate which is a one-dose injection.
 This medicine works by stopping the egg from growing and dissolving the cells.
 If the ectopic pregnancy is advanced, a second dose of methotrexate may be given or surgery may be recommended to remove the egg (from the tube, abdomen, cervix, or ovary).
 In the case of a tubal pregnancy, the fallopian tube can burst and cause serious bleeding.
 If this happens, the fallopian tube will need to be surgically removed as this is a life-threatening emergency.

 Females are born with two fallopian tubes.
 If one is damaged or removed, the other tube should function normally.